captainbrosset/devtools-tips/src/tips/en/prototype-content-changes-with-design-mode.md

 ---
 title: Prototype content changes with designMode
-tags: ["html", "design", "browser:firefox", "browser:chrome", "browser:edge", "browser:safari"]
+tags: ["console", "design", "html", "browser:firefox", "browser:chrome", "browser:edge", "browser:safari"]
 ---

-When creating or modifying a design prototype for the web, you may want to quickly edit text and see how it looks in the browser.
+When creating or modifying a design prototype for the web, you may want to quickly edit content in the browser without having to find the relevant code.

-When you turn on `designMode` for the document or a given element, all associated text becomes editable in the browser.
+When you turn on `designMode` for the document or a given element, all associated text becomes editable directly in the browser.
 Images and other page content can be deleted, too.
+This is a quick way to prototype design changes such as seeing how a page responds to very long or very short headline copy.

+`designMode` is not a DevTools-specific feature, as it is defined as part of the [Web API](https://developer.mozilla.org/en-US/docs/Web/API/Document/designMode).
+However, toggling `designMode` via the DevTools Console is a convenient way to temporarily make the page editable.

 * Open the Console
 * Enter `document.designMode="on"` and press Enter